 Finding a Good B.A. or B.S.
 Program

-Instead of getting hung up on the difference between a bachelor of arts and a bachelor of science, a student should dive into the content and quality of the curriculum they could be studying for the next four years.
-A student can see if the curriculum sounds interesting to them and if it would be applicable to their future career.
+Instead of getting hung up on the difference between a Bachelor of Arts and a Bachelor of Science, you may want to instead dive into the content and quality of the curriculum you could be studying for the next four years.
+You can see if the curriculum sounds interesting to you and if it would be applicable to your future career.

-They could also evaluate all the schools they want to apply to or they have gotten into before making a decision.
+You may also want to evaluate all the schools you want to apply to or have gotten into before making a decision.

 It’s a good idea to research a school’s reputation through a site like College Board® or Niche to determine how hard it is to get into, who the alumni are, what kinds of opportunities their graduates have pursued, and the strength of their programs.

-Of course, it’s critical to investigate the location, enrollment size, and cost as well.
-It’s helpful for a student to create a shortlist of potential colleges/bachelor’s programs and then rank what’s most important to them.
+Of course, it’s critical to investigate the location, enrollment size, and cost of attendance as well.
+You may find it helpful to create a shortlist of potential colleges/bachelor’s programs and then rank what’s most important to you.

-For example, if they want to go to a competitive grad school, perhaps they will emphasize selectivity for their undergraduate program.
+For example, if you want to go to a competitive grad school, you may want to emphasize selectivity for your undergraduate program.

 Recommended: How to Pay for College